ashwanirajan/Central-Limit-Theorem-USF-MSDS610/README.md

 ​
 #### The sampling_dist function  ​

-This function takes the whole population data as a parameter, and it generates random samples from the population and stores the sample mean.
+This function takes the whole population data as a parameter and generates random samples from the population and stores the sample mean.
 We can tune the function for different sample sizes and the number of sample iterations (n) using the sliders.
 We first pick some observations from the original population, calculate their mean and repeat this process n times.
 The distribution of means then decides the number of bins.
 Lastly, we pass the output to the plotter function.
 ​
 ### The plotter function

 This function is used to visualize the distributions generated.
 This function takes the sample mean data, the distribution name, and two parameters to set the plot.
 If the distribution is discrete, we plot a bar chart.
 While if it is continuous, we will plot a histogram.
 Since the mean is approximately normally distributed, we always use the continuous distribution type.
-​

 ## Applications of the Central Limit theorem

-Now that you have a basic knowledge of the Central Limit Theorem, Let's understand an implementation of the Central Limit Theorem in Data Science.
+Now that you have a basic knowledge of the Central Limit Theorem, Let's understand the implementation of the Central Limit Theorem in Data Science.

 Here is a quote from Dr. David Kleinbaum.
-> "Only extreme departure of distribution of Y from normality yield suspicious results."
+> "Only extreme departure of distribution of Y from normality yields suspicious results."

 We learned that non-normality is not a critical assumption violation in linear regression, as long as the sample size is large enough.
 Doesn't that sound familiar?
 Yes, this is similar to one of the conditions from the Central Limit Theorem.
 We will do a simulation based on the model 𝑦=3+5·𝑥.
 Our data is generated by adding a random error term 𝜀, which is uniformly distributed.
 The steps are: